cycedmund/nextfit-app/README.md

 ### User Stories

-1. User wants a form to input their clothes
+1. User wants a form to input their clothes.

 - Sizes, type (dropdown), color, quantity.